 The Process That Most Compliance Teams Actually Follow

 The Regulatory Monitor AI is built for exactly this task.
-It reads the circular, identifies every obligation and change it introduces, maps each to the institution's documented processes and policies, assigns process owners, and produces a gap analysis and action plan — all before the compliance team's Monday morning meeting.
+It reads the bulletin, identifies every obligation and change it introduces, maps each to the institution's documented processes and policies, assigns process owners, and produces a gap analysis and action plan — all before the compliance team's Monday morning meeting.

 The Circular That Landed Last Thursday: A Live Example